pico-fbw/pico-fbw/README.md

 - The necessary sensors (IMU, barometer, GPS)
   - Again, take a look at the [supported sensors list]() to determine which to utilize or purchase.
 - A handful of female-to-female and male-to-female jumper wires

-If there is enough interest, the pico-fbw project will consider producing dedicated pico-fbw hardware to reduce setup complexity and cost.

 ## Setup